-Yes, travelers must wear a mask throughout their travel journey.
+Yes, CDC recommends travelers wear a mask throughout their travel journey.
 Travelers may be asked to adjust their mask for identity verification or remove it briefly if it alarms the security screening equipment.

 Can I request that TSA officers use new gloves during my screening?